eimajtrebor/azure-cli/doc/authoring_tests.md

 * Tests __MUST__ be included for all new command modules and any new commands to existing test modules.
 PRs will be rejected outright if they do not include tests.
 * Name test methods in the following format: `test_<module>_<feature>`.
 * The scenario test must be able to run repeatedly in live mode.
 The feature owner is responsible of maintaining their scenario tests.
+* Please make sure you have test against different profiles when command module support multiapi
+* DO NOT try to write all features in one test function

 ## Recording Tests